ering0427/Interactive-Lab-Hub/Lab 1/README.md

 # Staging Interaction, Part 2

-This describes the second week's work for this lab activity.

 ## Prep (to be done before Lab on Wednesday)

-You will be assigned three partners from another group.
-Go to their github pages, view their videos, and provide them with reactions, suggestions & feedback: explain to them what you saw happening in their video.
-Guess the scene and the goals of the character.
-Ask them about anything that wasn’t clear.

 **Summarize feedback from your partners here.**